MIT-Emerging-Talent/ET6-CDSP-starter/collaboration/retrospective.md

 clearer, documented code.
 I look forward to bringing more structure and technical leadership to future milestones.

+### Norbert Ndayisenga

+I contributed by reviewing teammates’ solutions, attending meetings, and
+helping others navigate GitHub.
+One challenge I faced was balancing my
+availability with project deadlines, but team support helped me stay on
+track.
+I learned the importance of consistent communication and documenting
+clearly in pull requests.
+This milestone gave me a solid introduction to
+team collaboration in a developer workflow, and I look forward to applying
+these lessons in the next phase.

 <!-- reflect on your contributions, challenges and progress in this milestone -->